 But while you leave the ALP in the hands of a few union leaders who use the ALP as a diversion, we are all worse off.
 This is not to reduce unions influence – it is to engage them in their party.
 I know my views are shared by many younger unionists.

-The circulated (Administrators’) document only addresses reforming half the party.
+The circulated Administrators’ document only addresses reforming half the party.

 Power in the ALP is shared 50% branch members, 50% affiliated unions.
-I am willing to bet no-one making a submission from the Ballarat FEA has caused the problem which led to the TV program.
+I am willing to bet no-one making a submission from the Ballarat FEA has caused the problem which led to the 60 Minutes TV program.

 I am up for a discussion any time about to how to make the ALP more effective but we are only dealing with the tip of the iceberg here.